This is the perfect recipe if you need to pull together an easy appetizer in a pinch for the holidays!

 - Loosely place one square into each of the 24 muffin cup tins.
 The dough can cover only part of the muffin cup, just the bottom and up the side a bit.

 - In each muffin tin, add a small amount of goat cheese on top of the dough until all the goat cheese is used.
 If you cut the 4 oz. goat cheese log in half lengthwise, you will have 2 half logs.
 Slice each half log into 12 equal pieces, and you will have 24 pieces of goat cheese for the muffin cups.

 - Take the thinly sliced apples and arrange 2 or 3 pieces into each muffin tin, apples can be higher than the muffin tin.
 Cutting the apple slices as needed to fit.

-- Divide out the prosciutto package into 24 pieces.
+- Divide the prosciutto package into 24 pieces.
 Depending on the package's number of slices, you may have to cut each slice into 4 or 5 pieces.
-Roll the prosciutto pieces any way you like, and fill each muffin tin with a piece of prosciutto.
+Roll the prosciutto pieces any way you like, and place one roll of prosciutto in each muffin tin.

 - If baking immediately: Place the muffin tin into the preheated 350-degree oven and bake for about 15 minutes or until the dough is golden brown.

 - If prepping in the morning to bake later in the day: The muffin tin can be loosely covered and refrigerated at this point until you're ready to bake.